w-h-a/demo/README.md

 ## Architecture

-* src/api (inbound): Express handlers responsible for parsing HTTP requests, calling the service, and sending HTTP responses.
-No business logic
+* src/handler (inbound): Handlers responsible for parsing requests, calling the service, and sending responses.
+No business logic.
+* src/api (domain types): Contains all the shared domain types.
 * src/service (business logic): Contains all the business logic.
 Any required outbound calls go through the client layer.
-* src/client (outbound): Contains the interfaces (e.g., `IUserRepository`) and their concrete implementations (e.g., `PostgresUserRepository`) for all outbound communication (whether that's database or other APIs).
+* src/client (outbound): Contains the interfaces (e.g., `IUserRepository`) and their concrete implementations (e.g., `PostgresUserRepository`) for all outbound communication (whether that's database or other external dependencies).

 ## Testing